Sheriff Rhonda’s secretary led us into her office. She was sitting behind her desk, and she stood up as we came in.

 “Probably not, but…” She spread her hands wide and gave an elaborate shrug.
 “There’s a lot of money changing hands here.”

 “Any word on the Arkright family?”
 I asked.

 “Yes, in fact.
-They had given Reverend Deacon a brochure for the resort they were going to, so we’re trying to get a call through now.”
+They had given Reverend Deacon a brochure for the resort they were going to in Austria, so we’re trying to get a call through now.”